Refugee-Learning-Accelerator/rla-course-central/challenge3/concept.md

 ### Who is the primary user and how will the AR experience engage the user?

-our primary users will be kids from 4-12 years. the character will be one of the famous cartoon characters or we can have a list the user can choose his/her favourite one.
+our primary users will be kids from 4-12 years. the character will be one of the famous cartoon characters or we can have a list from which the user can choose his/her favourite one.

 ### What hardware does the user need?
 Is this realistic in the refugee context?